 The result?
 Another year of ineffective strategic planning, wasted time, and less than stellar growth.

-Stress-free Strategic Planning Begins With Reflection
+Strategic Planning with Reflection

 The issue in both of the scenarios above is a lack of reflection and (therefore) preparation.
 Perhaps they didn’t have a clear set of questions to keep the focus on strategy—or they did all their dreaming in the meeting because they didn’t have time to reflect prior.